Help Centre

 Do the financial guidelines apply to youths who are charged with a criminal offence?

-No, the financial guidelines do not apply for a youth dealing with a criminal offence(s).
+No, the financial guidelines do not apply for a youth dealing with one or more criminal offences.

 Are there any other eligibility requirements?

-In addition to financial eligibility, Legal Aid will also consider the circumstances of the issue you are dealing with to determine if we can assign a lawyer.
+In addition to financial eligibility, Legal Aid will also consider the circumstances of the issue you are dealing with to determine if we can provide a lawyer.

 What circumstances are considered?